• HOME

 For example,

-• Will you be slow traveling and staying in one place for longer or traveling through the country digital nomad backpacker style?
+• Will you be slow traveling and staying in one place for an extended time or traveling through the country digital nomad backpacker style and moving quickly?

 • Where will you stay as a nomad?
 In a coliving space, a hostel, or a local apartment?